tsnellgrove/dark_castle3/doc/to_do.md

 					- TBD: create room or door specific method for enter
 					- TBD: create room or door specific method for exit
 					- TBD: create exit => stand if do_noun is_contained
+			- TBD: 'climb'
+				- TBD: check ZIL list for sym_syn and prep variants
+				- TBD: update hand_mgmt() as needed for new_verb
+				- TBD: update *_err() to pass validate if hand_mgmt() will fix when called
+				- TBD: disable global syn for new_verb
+				- TBD: add new_verb to interp() action_verb list
+				- TBD: add base ('new_verb', 'do_noun') entries to syntax
+				- TBD: add prep variants for new_verb to syntax
+				- TBD: add new_verb symetric syns to syn_verb_lst
+				- TBD: add new_verb symetric syns to syntax
+				- TBD: add infer do_noun entry for new_verb as needed
+				- TBD: in asym_syn(), add conditional syn as needed
+				- TBD: manual test (including sym_syn, prep, infer, asym syn, and hand_mgmt)
+				- TBD: scenario test
+				- TBD: fix scenario as needed
+				- TBD: clean up comments in static_gbl
 			- TBD: generalize id_noun case => sit case
 				- TBD: 'put on' as syntax syn for 'wear'
 				- TBD: need to signal diff between surface and cont ('put on' vs. 'put in')